Using a Rail Fence quilt as an example

 Only you can decide if that is right for you.
 Some of the things that whittle away at the extra inches include:

 For this quilt, 5/8 yard looks like a fair amount.
-Any leftovers can be used in a scrap quilt later.
+Any leftovers can be used in a scrap quilt later, or perhaps even in a pieced backing for THIS quilt.

 Since each unique patch is identical in size, the quilt fabric yardage for the medium and dark fabrics is also equal to 3 yards PLUS your insurance amount.